-Invalidation of the trademark cannot be claimed based on the grounds that infringe the rights of an earlier trademark, in case the latter is not used for a period of 5 years.
+Invalidation of the trademark cannot be claimed based on grounds that infringe the rights of an earlier trademark, in case the latter has not been used for a period of five years.

 9.5 What is the route of appeal from a decision of invalidity?